Make a career path with us

 Director, Program & Portfolio Management

 The Director, Program & Portfolio Management is a proactive and effective problem solver who is intellectually curious and works exceedingly well with others.
 This role is responsible for managing and driving cross-functional activities required to advance a program from preclinical development through BLA submission.
 The winning skill set includes working effectively and efficiently with cross- functional groups including nonclinical, clinical, technical development, regulatory, manufacturing, commercial planning and finance.
 As a key member of the Core Team, the Director, Program & Portfolio Management will work closely with the GPL (Global Program Leader) to help establish and execute program strategy and activities, integrate cross-functional input, synthesize team recommendations, and ensure program advancement on time and on budget.
 Lastly, the Director, Program & Portfolio Management is expected to create and maintain consistent project documentation including project plans, timelines, trackers and communications.
-This role will initially report into the SVP of Project Portfolio Strategy & Operations.

 · In partnership with GPL and Core Team, develops and maintains integrated product development and lifecycle plans.